addania/coding/src/pages/TypeScript.md

 printResult(2)
 ```
-> So VOID means I do NOT have return statement in my function
+> So `void` means I do not have return statement in my function.

 > Practically my function returns something though.
-Console.log the return of printResult would yield "undefined".
+Console.log the return of `printResult` would yield `undefined`.
 ```
 const printResult=(n1: number):void => (
     console.log("Result: " + n1)
 )
 console.log(print(2))
 ```
-> Undefined is a REAL value in Javascript!
+> `Undefined` is a REAL value in Javascript!

 > There is another way (but VERY NOT recommended way) to specify that my function will return `undefined`, but this only works when your function HAS a return statement which is empty:
 ```